abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/flink/baseline.md

 ![Flink Dashboard alt-text#center](images/wordcount.png "Figure 2: Word Count Job")

-Flink baseline testing has been successfully completed.
+Flink baseline testing has been completed.
 You can now proceed to Flink benchmarking.